 How Do Doctors Misdiagnose Meningitis?

-This is a contagious disease, meaning the spread of the diseases occurs from one individual to another.
-Doctors often misdiagnose meningitis as a flu, cold, or low grade fever, especially in newborns.
+Doctors often misdiagnose meningitis as a flu, cold, or low-grade fever, especially in newborns.
 However, without a blood test and/or spinal tap, meningitis can go undiagnosed and have serious consequences for the patient.

-According to the Centers for Disease Control and Prevention (CDC), 10 to 30% of pregnant women can be carriers for Group B Strep, which can lead to neonatal meningitis.
-Because of this, testing pregnant women for Group B Strep prenatally prevents the spread of the disease to the baby.
+According to the Centers for Disease Control and Prevention (CDC), 10% to 30% of pregnant women can be carriers of Group B Strep, which can lead to neonatal meningitis.
+Because of this, testing pregnant women for Group B Strep can help prevent the spread of the disease to the baby.

 Experienced Meningitis Misdiagnosis Lawyers

-If a doctor in Pennsylvania failed to diagnose meningitis or if there was a delay in the diagnosis, you may be able to file a claim.
-The experienced meningitis misdiagnosis lawyers at Lopez McHugh LLP can analyze your situation and help you understand your legal options.
+When doctors do not properly diagnose and treat you it can be scary, stressful, and painful for both you and your loved ones.
+You may feel helpless and in need of someone to fight for you.
+If a doctor in Pennsylvania failed to diagnose meningitis or if there was a delay in the diagnosis, you may be able to file a claim for financial compensation.
+The experienced meningitis misdiagnosis lawyers at Lopez McHugh LLP can analyze your situation and explain your legal options.
 Call us today for a free consultation.